Interview with Gareth Pretorius, Creative Director

 I mean, does anyone really watch TV and watch television adverts anymore?

 Either they come in a still format where they don’t move at all, or they come in a format where they move.
 How’s that very much different from old advertising?
-Or there are podcasts where you can only hear them, which is, I guess, basically radio.
+Or there are podcasts where you can only hear audio, which is, I guess, basically radio.

 If you have the premium version of YouTube, you can choose not to see any ads.
 So that has definitely affected it.
 So your higher income groups that can afford to have ad blocking and not see ads, don’t see ads anymore.

 So, I mean, that’s where my principles come from.
 I don’t think we should be advertising.
-I think advertising has completely f***ing lost its way.
+I think advertising has completely lost its way.

 Well, I’ve bought a lot of shoes online because of ads.